I call it the ‘Barcelona rookie mistake’ and it happened to a friend of mine.

 Is the Barcelona City Pass Worth it?

-If you’re looking to see a decent chunk of Barcelona’s main sights with as little stress as possible, yes.
+If you’re looking to dust off a big portion of Barcelona’s top things to do with as little stress as possible, yes.

 You Save Money.